Reading and Creative Writing Group Leader

 My working life began amid thick mud and driving rain in a field near Newcastle, and I went on to spend about four years – often in similarly challenging conditions – digging ponds, planting trees, and building drystone walls for a national conservation charity.
 This work also took me to Nottinghamshire, teaching practical skills to the long-term unemployed, before moving to London to become a journalist.

 My first love, though, is Literature, and in 1998 I did an MPhil in Modern Poetry at Stirling University.
 There followed spells of teaching at Adult Education institutions, including Birkbeck, University of London, where I did a PhD in Contemporary American Elegy.
-Most recently, I taught Literature and Creative Writing for Open Age, a charity in West London.
+I have taught Literature and Creative Writing for a number of community organisations and higher-education institutions.
+I also work with refugees at a multicultural centre in Glasgow.

 I try to nurture my own creativity by spending time in writing groups and going to readings in Edinburgh and Glasgow.
 I love walking up steep hills and mountains, but my knees are not so happy about this.
 I can also talk for hours on end about football if anyone has the stamina to listen.